nebuly-ai/optimate/apps/accelerate/chatllama/README.md

 However, LLaMA was not fine-tuned for instruction task with a Reinforcement Learning from Human Feedback (RLHF) training process.

-The good news is that we introduce `ChatLLaMA`, the first open source implementation of LLaMA based on RLHF:
+The good news is that we introduce `ChatLLaMA`, the first open source implementation of RLHF prcoess that levarges LLaMA:

 - A complete open source implementation that enables you to build a ChatGPT-style service based on pre-trained LLaMA models.
 - Compared to the original ChatGPT, the training process and single-GPU inference are much faster and cheaper by taking advantage of the smaller size of LLaMA architectures.